-A technical conference and/or oral hearing would have limited probative value given that the OEB is denying the request to file heat pump evidence and survey evidence.
+A technical conference and/or oral hearing would have limited probative value given the opportunity for discovery through the interrogatory process.

-A technical conference and/or oral hearing would cause further and unnecessary delays to this proceeding.
+A technical conference and/or oral hearing would also cause further and unnecessary delays to this proceeding.
 These delays would be counterproductive to the timing and costs of construction and not in the best interests of customers.